mazenrikab/ProjetMobileNewsApp/README.md

 # ProjetMobileNewsApp

-RIKAB Mazen *Classe 32*
+RIKAB Mazen *Class 32*

-C'est une application mobile de News utilisant une API https://newsapi.org/
+This is a mobile application programmed in Java using Android Studio and this API: https://newsapi.org/

+Here is how it should look like from the get go:

 <a href = "img/main_activityy.png"> <img src = "img/main_activityy.png" /> <a>